warrayquipsome/Chillax/Docs/FAQs.md

 * This should make it a little less laggy.

-Consequently, you can try out [OpenAsar](https://openasar.dev/) which part of the [Vencord installer](https://github.com/Vencord/Installer/issues/11).
+Consequently, you can try out [OpenAsar](https://openasar.dev/) which is part of the [Vencord installer](https://github.com/Vencord/Installer/issues/11).
 This should give a bit more performance boost.